lm3nitro/Projects/NSM/NTOPng/NTOPng.md

 ![Pasted image 20240518193915](https://github.com/lm3nitro/Projects/assets/55665256/d568b1a8-1953-48a0-a19a-8acea28da626)

-Detecting active network scans:

-Beacuse the ntopng server is on the DMZ (internet facing) I can see all the scans ongoing on live:
+Ntopng also allows you to detect active network scans.
+Beacuse the ntopng server is on the DMZ (internet facing) it can see all the scans ongoing on live:

 ![Pasted image 20240518194736](https://github.com/lm3nitro/Projects/assets/55665256/db5938dd-704c-4d2b-a690-b5669d2d9c56)